miracuse/miracuse.github.io/docs/classes/mage/index.md

 -   **<span style="color: {{ site.mage_color }}">Magic</span>**: Mages can commune with spirits.
 They use this Skill whenever they use magic.

 -   **<span style="color: {{ site.mage_color }}">Focus</span>**: Mages have deep reserves of inner strength.
-This Skill determines how much Mental health they have, which in turn determines how many spells they can cast without injuring themselves.
+This Skill increases their Mental [Health](../../gameplay/health.md), which in turn determines how many spells they can cast without injuring themselves.
 Focus can also be used to detect and understand magic in the area.

 ### Magic